leachim6/hello-world/readme.md

 Hello World in every computer language.

+### Hello, this is saeed and wants to try something!

 As I watch the collection expand, this project has blown up more than I ever thought possible.
 Thanks to everyone who continues to contribute; new languages are created every day!